old man with knee pain

 Several factors can contribute to knee joint pain, and understanding these causes is crucial for treatment:

-- Osteoarthritis: A degenerative condition where the cartilage in the knee wears away over time.
+A degenerative condition where the cartilage in the knee wears away over time.
 As the cartilage breaks down, bones may begin to rub together, leading to pain, swelling, and stiffness.

-- Ligament Injuries: Ligament damage, often caused by sports or accidents, can result in knee instability and pain.
+Ligament damage, often caused by sports or accidents, can result in knee instability and pain.
 Injuries such as an anterior cruciate ligament (ACL) tear are common culprits.

-- Overuse or Repetitive Strain: Activities that involve repeated motions, like running or squatting, can strain the knee joint.
+Activities that involve repeated motions, like running or squatting, can strain the knee joint.
 Over time, this can lead to pain and swelling as the joint becomes irritated.

 Understanding the specific cause of your knee joint pain will be key to finding the right physiotherapy technique and approach.